-Fluffy promises like “it will be great” or “it's hard to measure, but I know from experience that it works” are not going to help you in the long run.
-Very often, if not always, you and your business need concrete and tangible ROI proof to be able to maintain the budget for your coaching - so better help yourself by pairing up with a coach, who accommodates your request.
+Fluffy promises like “it will be great” or “it's hard to measure, but I know from experience that it works” won’t help you in the long run.
+The majority of clients, employees and businesses, need concrete and tangible ROI proof to maintain a coaching budget.
+Help yourself by pairing up with a coach who accommodates your request

 Where to Find Great Coaches?